 8. Use Soaker Hoses or Drip Irrigation

-- Lay soaker hoses all through your beds and all you need to do is hook up a hose like the Gilmour Flexogen hose to the end and let it soak for a few hours every 4-7 days, depending on your weather (using a quality hose like Flexogen’s makes it easy to carry to your beds because of it’s lightweight build and layer of oxygen-infused foam that greatly increase its flexibility).
-No need to stand over each plant with a hose, which never provides enough water anyway, or water overhead, which helps to spread plant diseases like mildew.
+- Lay soaker hoses (or drip irrigation) all through your beds.
+Then simply hook up your hose to the soaker end, turn the water on and let it soak for a few hours every 4-7 days, depending on your weather.
+No need to stand over each plant with a hose, which never provides enough water anyway, or water overhead, which is inefficient and helps to spread plant diseases like mildew.

-- Use quick connect hose ends to make hooking your hose to the soakers a snap, literally (and those sturdy, crush-resistent brass couplings make using the Flexogen with the connectors even easier).
+- Use quick connect hose ends to make hooking your hose to the soakers a snap, literally.

 - Drip irrigation takes a bit more time and money to set up, but it's more concentrated to each plant.
 After that it, too, is just a matter of hooking up your hose.

-- Tip: Use a timer at the head of your hose to make it even easier.
+- Use a timer at the head of your hose to make watering even easier.